If you have any experience putting together or planning for a WordPress site, you know that choosing a theme can be overwhelming.

 Again, this is a huge question and something you really need to think through.
 When I used to coach small businesses, I recommended out-of-the-box themes, and plugins to enable customizations like styling.
 But when it comes to the WooCommerce site it may bet a bit harder to recommend out-of-the-box themes.

 Instead, you may choose to go with a page or site builder to get a unique layout.
-There are several of them, such as Beaver Builder or Visual Composer, that include WooCommerce modules.
+There are several of them, such as Beaver Builder that includes WooCommerce modules.
 Page builders are great for non-coders to attain a customized layout, but there are two things to consider.
 If you are using a page builder, you need to understand design and the user experience.
 Sometimes having too much flexibility can leave you with a site that gives your customers a cumbersome or overwhelming experience.

 Overall, there are just so many variables when it comes to a WooCommerce site.
 If you are selling a few products, sure an eCommerce-centric theme will probably do the trick (or a page builder, if done right).
 But in most cases, you are going to find yourself needing some customizations or, more frustrating, realizing that you cannot get exactly what you want without going to a fully customized site.